-When looking for a mentor, be careful about ones who require you to sign a long-term contract.
-It is better to sign up first for a short mentorship or have a pay-as-you-go arrangement, the same way you’d pay your music or yoga teacher.
-If the experience is positive, you can then consider a longer-term arrangement.
+Beware of mentor who want you to sign a long-term contract.
+You could start with a short period with your mentor, or have a pay-as-you-go arrangemen.
+If the experience is positive, you can consider a longer-term arrangement.

 Choosing a writing mentor

 A professional writing mentor, like a freelance editor or writer, is a gun for hire.
-If you decide to use a mentor, exercise as much care in choosing one as you would with any professional.
+If you decide to choose a mentor, exercise care to ensure you get what you want.

 Example: I am writing a crime novel, set in the Outback.
-I have chosen my characters, the plot and have written a few chapters.
+I have chosen my characters and plot , and have written a few chapters.
 But I’m running out of steam.
 My writing group says I need to develop the characters more but I’m not sure how.
 Also, I find it hard to stay motivated.